brennanhfredericks/network-monitor-client/README.md

 # TODO

     - add logging
     - 802.2 Packet
       - need to investigate IEEE 802.2 packet upper layer data and parser it out if possible. confirm parsing
     - IPv4 outstanding functionality:
       - implement header checksum comparison
       - implement options field extraction when IHL is bigger than 5
-    - ARP outstanding functionality
-      - sender protocol address should be decode based on requested protocol. should not assume it will always be IPv4 The permitted PTYPE values share a numbering space with those for EtherType.

 # Implemented